Shewolf227/to-do-list/README.md

-# Awesome Books
+# To Do list

-This is an Awesome books project using the best practices of ES6
+This is a To Do List project using the best practices of ES6

-> In this project, I built a basic website - Awesome Books: plain JavaScript using ES6 with objects, that allows users to add/remove books from a list.
+> In this project, I built a basic website - To Do List: plain JavaScript using ES6 with objects, that allows users to add, edit, view and remove To Do tasks from a list of To Dos.

 ## Built With 🔨